Call Us TODAY on 020 3588 4240

 The High Court Enforcement Officer plays an important role in helping the parties to understand their respective positions and taking sensible commercial decisions.

 Where the goods are not valuable, then the parties should look carefully at the cost of disputing the co-owners claim to either a share or full ownership.
-Taking control of goods and selling them to liquidate the Judgment Debtor’s share in the goods may work, but 50% of the sale proceeds will have to go back to the co-owner.
+Taking control of goods and selling them to liquidate the Judgment Debtor’s share in the goods may work, but 50% of the Create Sales proceeds will have to go back to the co-owner.

 Summing Up